Yukon Foster Care Application Process: Timeline and Steps

 What Makes the Yukon Process Different

 You won't find a guide from Ontario or British Columbia that prepares you for the Yukon's process.
-The presence of self-governing First Nations as co-jurisdictional authorities means your role as a foster parent is different here.
-From the moment a child enters your home, you may be working with two governments simultaneously — HSS and the child's First Nation.
+The presence of self-governing First Nations, whose authority or role depends on the applicable agreement, means your role as a foster parent is different here.
+From the moment a child enters your home, you may be working with HSS and the child's First Nation.

 If this feels like a lot to navigate before you've even made it through the application, you're not wrong.
 The Yukon Foster Care Guide was written specifically for this environment, covering the CFSA, First Nations jurisdiction, and the practical steps of becoming a licensed foster parent in the territory — in plain language, without the bureaucratic gaps that the HSS website leaves unfilled.